 Rewari is a recipe close to my heart.
-Tiny titbits that melt your heart each time.
+Tiny titbits of this gajak recipe melt your heart each time.
 The west has its candies and marsh mellows.
 We have these Indian pralines.
 Both give you a sugar rush.
 However, ours has nutrients too.
 You can make them from jaggery instead of sugar.
 Some people make it from sugar too.
 However, I prefer the jaggery one.
 Natural sugar is always better.

 The commercial version is cylindric.
 Though, you may give it a round shape at home.
 These little pralines are a bound with tradition.
 They are distributed during Holi and Lohri.
 We offer it as prasad during rounds of bonfire.
 Keep your energy up while you dance all evening.
 Helps you keep warm too.

 Lohri is a Punjabi harvest festival.
 It is the first festival of the calendar year.
 How I miss mine back home?
 I have so many memories.
 Lighting a huge bonfire on 13th January each year.
 I would wait for this every year.
 Once, Lohri was lit, music begun.
 All of us would sing songs on the mike.
 Dance around.
 Finally, end the evening with good food.
 So magical.
 I have a smile on my face even as I write about those special memories.
 Little did we know as children, one day all this, would just be a memory.
 I may be far away now.
 Yet it was a close knit group which still stays in touch.
 When you are lucky, friends are family.
 Cherish your friendships.
 Water them with trust, give it love and good food, they will last a lifetime.